 - Work with Plant and Construction Services and sponsors to assist with public access for Gonzaga facilities, programs, activities, events, and services.

-The Assistant Director of Equity and Inclusion functions as Gonzaga’s ADA/504 Coordinator and is formally designated to:
+The Assistant Director of Client Services, Human Resources functions as Gonzaga’s ADA/504 Coordinator and is formally designated to:

 - Oversee Gonzaga-wide consistency with and adherence to these policies and procedures, and participate in revising policies and procedures as needed to remain current with the law.